#1 Rated AI Receptionist: XBert AI Answers Questions, Books Appointments, and More 24/7.

 Genesys offers a customer experience platform and specializes in on-premises and hybrid deployments for industries with rigid compliance regulations.
 Genesys Cloud CX matches Talkdesk’s core contact center features and provides an option for those looking for cloud-type functionality without cloud deployment.

-And, because of its legacy in telecoms, Genesys has a wide range of customizable PBX and call center functionality.
+And, because of its legacy in telecoms, Genesys has a wide range of customizable PBX and contact center functionality.

 Key features